NatasaMiric/pp3-tic-tac-toe/README.md

 Tic Tac Toe is a Python terminal game, which runs in the Code Institute mock terminal on Heroku.

-Users are playing against the computer by selecting one of the nine squares on the grid in each round.
-The player who gets his three marks on vertical, horizontal or diagonal row is the winner.
+This is a fun game where the user have a chance to play against the computer and test their logical thinking.

 [Live version of my project]()

 # How to play

-Tic Tac Toe is based on the classic pen and paper game that requires logical thinking.
-You can read more about it on [Wikipedia](https://en.wikipedia.org/wiki/Tic-tac-toe).
+Tic Tac Toe is a two-player game and it's based on the classic pen and paper game.
+You can find all details of the game here: [Wikipedia](https://en.wikipedia.org/wiki/Tic-tac-toe).

 In this version, the player is represented with the 'X' sign and the computer with 'O'.